 - Dead Hand – (Historical Action) – “When a rogue Russian General takes over a secret Doomsday system, the scientist who built it risks allegiance, family, and friends to avert nuclear Armageddon.”

 - The Variable Man – _(Sci-Fi – Public Domain Adaptation) – “After being scraped through time into the 23rd century , a technician with special skills, is forced to repair their secret weapon to slew the odds against a celestial turf war, all in return for a ticket home to the past.”

-- Savage Grant – Historical Drama – “A frontiersman’s family, massacred by Indians and daughter taken, conducts a rescue mission, and befriends the squaw who cared for her.”
+- Savage Grant – (Historical Drama) – “A frontiersman’s family, massacred by Indians and daughter hostage, conducts a rescue mission, and befriends the squaw who cared for her.”

 - Invisible Wounds – (Biopic Drama) – “A young child, surrounded by the daily terrors of World War II England, endures a lifetime of post-traumatic stress over the tragic loss of his first love at the hands of the German Luftwaffe.”

 - Justifiable Revenge – (Action Horror) – “On the 20th anniversary of a bully victim’s death, surviving victims team up to execute revenge only to discover they’re gonna have to take a number.”

-- Confession in Bottle – (In Work) – Drama – “While grieving her daughters loss, an infatuated mother searches Tsunami debris for answers.
+- Confession in Bottle – (Murder Mystery) – “While grieving her daughter’s loss, an infatuated mother searches Tsunami debris for answers.
 After finding a 40-year old confession in a bottle, she finds inspiration to get closure for another mother.”

 - Protecting Providence – (Historical Drama) – “After a hurricane shipwrecks Jonathan Dickinson’s plans, he must shepherd his crew and survive brutal Indians, injuries, cold, and starvation as they make an impossible trek from Florida coast to Philadelphia.”

 Thanks for reading and all you Screenwriters?
 Keep writing!